 Faraday Challenge Days

-IET Faraday Challenge Days give six teams of six students the opportunity to research, design and make prototype solutions to genuinely tough engineering problems.
+Faraday Challenge Days give teams of students the opportunity to research, design and make prototype solutions to genuinely tough engineering problems.
 The Faraday Challenge Days are provided free of charge as part of the National Faraday Challenge competition.

 Students win prizes for themselves and their school

-The winners of each event win prizes for themselves and a trophy for their school and gain a place on the national league table.
-The top teams from across the UK get an all-expenses-paid trip to the National Final in July to compete for a cash prize of up to £1,000 for their school to spend on STEM activities.
+The winners of each Faraday Challenge Day will win prizes for themselves and a trophy for their school and gain a place on the national league table.
+The top teams from across the UK will get to go through to the National Final at the end of the season to compete for a cash prize of up to £1,000 for their school to spend on STEM activities.

-Please note that the Faraday Challenge Days take place in UK schools and colleges only, but different countries around the world are able to use our Faraday Challenge Day resources to run their own challenge days via our Faraday Overseas programme.
+Please note that the Faraday Challenge Days can only take place in UK schools, but different countries around the world are able to use our Faraday Challenge Day resources to run their own challenge days via our Faraday Overseas programme.

 If you would like to take part or have any enquires please email email@example.com to discuss how you can get involved.